ElHuzain/discord-activity-leaderboard/README.md

 When a user joins a voice channel, a timestamp is stored in memory.
 When they leave, the duration is calculated and added to their cumulative total.

-Every 5 minutes, the bot will store the current state of users in a JSON file `users.json`.
+Every minute, the bot will attempt to store the current state of users in a JSON file `users.json`.
+(Only if the data has been updated!)

 If JSON storage is not sufficient for your case and you'd like to use an actual database system, please update `/src/repository.ts`.